butames/markdown-cv/index.md

  - Co-lead of the implementation science committee.
  - Study survey data data (qualitative and quantitative) management.

+`2019 - 2020`
 __Scale It Up Program (ATN 169: EHR-COC Study)__

+This program focused on assessing the use of electronic health systems at care and service sites across the country, their ability to facilitate the implementation of interventions for youth living with HIV.
+ - Interviewing providers, electronic health system providers on the capabilities of their systems.
+ - Qualitative data collection and analysis.
+ - Ad-hoc protocol team duties.

 ## Other Work Experience